All The Data Facebook Collects - And How To Stop This

 GDPR implications for Facebook

 Because of the different laws around the world, Facebook’s strategy for information gathering is different depending on the region and country you’re situated in.
-In the European Union, the General Data Protection Regulation (GDPR) means certain data is automatically protected.
+In the European Union, the General Data Protection Regulation (GDPR) means certain data is automatically protected - this is one reason the Choose EU movement is growing especially in tech.
 This protected information includes political affiliation, religious beliefs, and health information.
 Even if you choose to share this information, the GDPR automatically protects it.
 Additionally, EU authorities banned Facebook’s owner Meta from using EU citizens’ personal data for advertising.
 This was a big step forward toward protecting EU citizens’ basic human rights.

 While the EU has upped its data and protection laws, little protection is present for users in other parts of the world.
 Users in the United States have different degrees of security and protection.
 Unfortunately, if you live in a state with weak privacy laws, you’re at risk of Facebook using your sensitive data for marketing purposes.